Cartagena (Spain) panoramic view

 Cartagena, Spain: My Roman Surprise

-We had lunch at Techato – arroz caldero that tasted like the Mediterranean distilled, eaten on a terrace overlooking the harbor.
-In the afternoon we went to Cala Cortina beach – 15 minutes by taxi, clear water, pine trees, almost no one there.
+We had lunch at Techato – arroz caldero that tasted like the Mediterranean distilled into saffron and sea, eaten on a sun-warmed terrace overlooking the harbor where Hasdrubal's triremes once anchored.
+In the afternoon we took a taxi to Cala Cortina beach – fifteen minutes through hills where Roman legions once marched.
+Clear water, umbrella pines casting shade on pale sand, almost no one there.
 The pros: compact, beautiful, and genuinely surprising.
-The cons: still relatively unknown, which is also why it's perfect.
+The cons: still relatively unknown, which is also why it remains perfect.

-The Moment That Stays With Me: Standing center-stage in the Roman theater completely alone for five perfect minutes before the next group arrived, speaking Latin phrases just to hear them echo like a real spectator 2,000 years ago.
+The Moment That Stays With Me: Standing center-stage in the Roman theater completely alone for five perfect minutes before the next group arrived, whispering Latin phrases just to hear them echo against two-thousand-year-old stone – the same stone that heard Seneca's words, lovers' whispers, merchants' laughter.
+For those five minutes, I wasn't a tourist.
+I was simply another voice in an unbroken conversation that began when Carthage was young.

 Getting Around Cartagena